myramirza/Cheater-Hangman/README.md

-# Cheater-Hangman
-Cheating hangman game
+A Java hangman game that cheats.